baldonia/BNL_ToolDAQ/README.md

  `source Setup.sh` in the ToolApplication directory.

  ### To add a digitizer
- Create a digitizer configuration file in the configfiles directory using `config_b1` as a template and change the settings to your desired configuration (see config files readme).
-Create an individual channel settings configuration file in the configfiles directory using `b1_chan_settings.txt` as a template and change the settings to your desired configuration (see config files readme).
+ Create a digitizer configuration file in the configfiles directory using `config_b1` as a template and change the settings to your desired configuration (see [here](docs/digitizer_config_files.md)).
+Create an individual channel settings configuration file in the configfiles directory using `b1_chan_settings.txt` as a template and change the settings to your desired configuration (see [here](docs/channel_settings_config_files.md)).
 Add a line to the ToolsConfig file containing `<unique name of Tool instance> <ReadBoard>
  <path to digitizer config file>`.